 Contract interpretation involves a process of determining, or giving meaning to, words in a collective bargaining agreement.
-Grievances involving contract interpretation may end up in arbitration where collective bargaining agreements are silent, ambiguous, or where there is conflict between two or more provisions in the agreement.
-Arbitrators, therefore, are often cast into the role of determining the mutual intent of the parties through the process of arbitration.
+Grievances involving contract interpretation may end up in arbitration where collective bargaining agreements are silent, ambiguous, or with conflict between two or more provisions in the agreement.
+Arbitrators, therefore, are injected into the role of determining the mutual intent of the parties through the process of arbitration.
 The following information is designed to acquaint trade unionists with general arbitration standards of contract interpretation.

 In its 1960 Enterprise Wheel decision, the US Supreme Court established a doctrine to limit an arbitrator's role in interpretation of collective bargaining agreements.
 The central issue defined in the Enterprise Wheel doctrine is summed up in the following excerpt from the decision of the court.

 "An Arbitrator is confined to interpretation and application of the collective bargaining agreement; he does not sit to dispense his own brand of industrial justice.
 He may of course look for guidance from many sources, yet his award is legitimate only so long as it draws its essence from the collective bargaining agreement.
 When an arbitrator's words manifest an infidelity to this obligation, courts have no choice but to refuse enforcement of the award."